Bgajski/PIN.Espace/README.md

 # Vsite PIN project - Blazor crud application
-VSITE.PIN.Espace is a Blazor-based template application designed for educational purposes.
+VSITE.PIN.Espace is a Blazor-based application designed for educational purposes.
 It includes CRUD operations and features to support tournament management.

 # DataAccess